When Concert Halls Fell Silent

 Six of London’s finest musicians, led by prize-winning CMB Artistic Director Yuri Kalnits will be performing Richard Strauss‘ String Sextet from Capriccio and Tchaikovsky‘s much-loved Souvenir de Florence.

-The concert will be preceded by a panel discussion and Q&A with exhibition artists at 7pm.
+The concert will be preceded by a panel discussion and Q&A with exhibition artists and curator Alan Kluckow, chaired by distinguished pianist and Fermata Festival Artist Roger Vignoles, at 7pm.

 Saturday, 26 June 2021 | 3pm